bobbielf2/bobbielf2.github.io/source/_posts/2020-12-27-everybody-said-that-2020-was-bad.markdown

 ### Version I

 This has been a special year because everybody said that it was bad.
 The COVID pandemic suddenly exploded and completely changed our way of living.
-People may still remember that this is the same year when Koby Bryant died from an accident, but it feels like this happened an eternity ago — as with everything else that happened before lockdown.
+People may still remember that this is the same year when Kobe Bryant died from an accident, but it feels like this happened an eternity ago — as with everything else that happened before lockdown.

 <!--more-->